ankitagoel11/SQL-Practice/Solved.md

 * 7a.
 The music of Queen and Kris Kristofferson have seen an unlikely resurgence.
 As an unintended consequence, films starting with the letters `K` and `Q` have also soared in popularity.
 Use subqueries to display the titles of movies starting with the letters `K` and `Q` whose language is English.

+Solution:
+`SELECT title
+from sakila.film
+where title like "K%" OR title LIKE "Q%"
+AND language_id = (SELECT language_id from sakila.language where name = "English");`

 * 7b.
 Use subqueries to display all actors who appear in the film `Alone Trip`.

+Solution:
-Solution: `SELECT a.first_name, a.last_name FROM actor a WHERE actor_id IN (SELECT actor_id FROM film_actor
+`SELECT a.first_name, a.last_name FROM actor a
+WHERE actor_id IN (SELECT actor_id FROM film_actor
 WHERE film_id = (SELECT f.film_id FROM sakila.film f WHERE title = "ALONE TRIP"));`

 * 7c.
 You want to run an email marketing campaign in Canada, for which you will need the names and email addresses of all Canadian customers.
 Use joins to retrieve this information.

+SOLUTION:
-SOLUTION: `SELECT c.first_name, c.last_name, c.email
+`SELECT c.first_name, c.last_name, c.email
 FROM customer c
 INNER JOIN address a ON a.address_id = c.address_id
 INNER JOIN city    ci ON ci.city_id   = a.city_id